gijit/gi/README.md

-gofront: an interpreter front-end for Golang
+gi: go interactive : a front-end for Go REPLs written in Golang
 =======

 Status: early stages, work in progress.
 More ambition than reality at present.

+# the dream

 Go, if it only had a decent REPL, could be a great language for exploratory data analysis.

+# the rationale
 Go has big advantages over python, R, and Matlab.
 It has good type checking, reasonable compiled performance, and excellent multicore support.

+# the aim

 `gofront` aims to provide a library for many interactive backends to be written against.